Gaimglass/gg-console/README.md

 If the app looks good, then the release needs to be manually edited out of draft and tagged in github.

 > note: The publish workflow uses `publish-gg` script from `package.json`

+## Release a new production version online

+1. bump the version in package.json
+2. make a commit to `develop`
+3. create a PR `develop` -> `main` and then merge

+_A new draft release will be built by the action `publish.yaml`_

+4. Convert the draft release to final.